n0jam/gcp-ctf-workshop/docs/hints.md

 <details>
   <summary>Hint 1</summary>

-  The state file contains the parameters that were used to setup a Google Compute Engine VM.
+  The state file contains the parameters that were used to set up a Google Compute Engine VM.
   But additionally, it contains a secret ...
   Can you combine this information to access the VM?